 In 1992, Cocalis met master machinist and early mountain biking aficionado, Bill Kibler.
 Bill built Titus’ prototypes after hours in Phoenix’s premier aerospace CNC shop, in exchange for new bikes.
 Today Bill Kibler still leads prototype production, as the head of Pivot Cycles’ in-house research and development.

-By 2001 Titus’ sites had been set squarely on new composite technology.
+By 2001 Titus’ sights had been set squarely on new composite technology.